PhubestSrikooon/PhubestSrikooon/README.md

 # Hi, my name is Best and i'm a developer
 most use language is C#,Lua
+Sometime i use JavaScript for development but not in github

 <!---
 PhubestSrikooon/PhubestSrikooon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.